ASendellPrice/Myzomela_pipeline/README.md

 ```

 * the text file "samples.txt" is present (we created this during the step above).
-* the reference genome is stored in directory "Ref_Genome" and has been indexed with both samtools and bowtie2 (we done this in step 2).
+* the reference genome is stored in directory "Ref_Genome" and has been indexed with both samtools and bowtie2 (this was done in step 2).
 * line 4 of RawReads2SampleBams.sh is updated so that the job array range matches the number of samples in
 "samples.txt"